manimino/litebox/README.md

 When you do: `LiteBox(list_of_objects, on={'size': int, 'shape': string})` or `PandasBox(...)`

-A table or dataframe is created with 3 columns:
+A SQLite table is created with 3 columns:
  - size
  - shape
  - Python object reference